HaiyuWu/Vec2Face/README.md

 # Training

 ## Vec2Face training
+### Attention!: Different from the reporting training time in the original paper, we have optimized the coding for faster and more stable model training.
+Thus, the following configurations should be good enough to achieve a good result.
 We only provide the WebFace4M dataset (see [here](#download-datasets)) and the mask that we used for training the model, if you want to use other datasets, please referring the
 [prepare_training_set.py](scripts/prepare_training_set.py) to convert the dataset to .lmdb.
 Please refer to [issue #3](https://github.com/HaiyuWu/Vec2Face/issues/3) for details.